cristianoliveira/ergo/README.md

 #### Simplest Setup

-**You need to set the `http://127.0.0.1:2000/proxy.pac` configuration on your system network config.
+**You need to set the `http://127.0.0.1:2000/proxy.pac` configuration on your system network config**

 Ergo comes with a setup command that can configure the proxy for you.
 The current systems supporteds are: